dougrosman/cvml-saic/docs/syllabus.md

 * <a href="http://neuralnetworksanddeeplearning.com/" target="blank">Neural Networks and Deep Learning</a>

-### End of semester exhibition (tentative)
+## End of semester exhibition (tentative)
 Depending on availability, final projects will be included in an exhibition at the end of the semester.

- Materials
+## Materials
-Provided by the student as needed.
+Some machines are available in the classroom for deep learning projects, but students should bring their personal devices to complete their assignments.
+Peripheral devices (webcams, Kinects, etc.) are available to check out from the ATS tech room.

-Attendance
+## Attendance
-1. Students are best served by attending all classes.
+* Students are best served by attending all classes.
-2. Missing three classes will result in a class failure.
+* Missing three classes will result in a class failure.
 This is strictly enforced.
-3. Six or more unexcused late arrivals or early departures will result in class failure.
+* Six or more unexcused late arrivals or early departures will result in class failure.
+Class will begin promptly at 9am.
 Tip: If you are going to be absent, late to class, or need to depart early, please contact me BEFORE class starts.

-This is so I can make sure you have what you need to succeed!
-Wait Lists
+## Wait Lists
 Students wait-listed for classes will be admitted on a space available basis determined by instructors’ discretion (in consultation with the department chair).

-Grading Procedure/Criteria
+## Grading Procedure/Criteria
 Grades are credit / no-credit for this course.
-Credit is based on several factors: 30% participation (discussions, critiques, etc), 70% projects / assignments.
-Incomplete grades will not be offered.
-Writing Assistance
-Writing Center
-Special Needs
-Disability and Learning Resource Center
-Study Sessions
-Students are encouraged to form a study group to meet and work on the homework.
-The TA will be available during TA office hours (TBA).
-Creative Code Club Join the Creative Code Club!
-Class Exhibition
-The course will culminate in a class exhibition with an opening during the second-to-last week of class.
-Course Schedule
-(subject to change based on incoming skills and experience) Session 00
-Computer Vision 0
-Introduction to Computer Vision / Machine Learning “What is computer vision?”
-“What is machine learning?”
-Introduction to Artists Using Computer Vision / Machine Learning Image Capture Signal to Noise Ratio
-Image Representation in Computers Image Analysis
-Basic Pixel Operations
-Brightest Pixel Tracking Foreground vs. Background Image filtering
-Morphological Operators Color manipulation
-Motion

- Presence
-Brightness Threshold Tracking
-Session 01
-Computer Vision 1 Applied Maths
-Applied Linear Algebra Vectors
-Scalars
-Basis Vectors
-Linear / Affine Transformations Homogenous Coordinates Graphics Polygons
-Drawing with Linear Algebra Projection Mapping, Homography Labeling Connected components.
-Session 02
-Computer Vision 2 Sensing with RGB+D
-Depth from 2D
-Stereo Correspondence Kinect et al.
-LIDAR
-etc.
-Depth Analysis
-3D Segmentation
-Skeleton Tracking
-Photogrammetry Graphics
-Meshes, 3D forms.
-Session 03
-Machine Learning 0 “Features”
-Introduction to Machine Learning Learning modalities Supervised vs. Unsupervised Data
-Generative vs. Discriminative Models “Deep” Learning Convolutional Neural Networks
-Dimension Reduction and Visualization (e.g. PCA, TSNE) Session 04
-Machine Learning 1
-Object Recognition with existing Networks (e.g. Face detection).
-Object Differentiation (e.g. Face recognition).
-Session 05
-Machine Learning 2 Image Search
-Reverse Image Search
-Session 06
-Machine Learning 3 Training
-                                               Transfer Learning

- Session 07
-Final Project Proposal Due Machine Learning 2
-Image Generation e.g. Pix2Pix, (example) Session 08
-Machine Learning 3
-Adversarial Networks GANs
-Session 09 Open Studio
-Session 10 Open Studio
-Session 11 Open Studio
-Session 12
-Open Studio Exhibition Installation
-Session 13 Final Critiques
-Prerequisites
-Knowledge of basic coding tools is required for this course.
+Credit is based on several factors:
+* 30% participation (discussions, critiques, etc)
+* 70% projects / assignments.
+All assignments must be completed in order to receive credit for this class<br>
+* Incomplete grades will not be offered.

+## Writing Assistance
+<a href="https://www.saic.edu/academics/writing-center" target="blank">Writing Center</a>

+## Disability and Learning Resource Center

+<a href="https://www.saic.edu/life-at-saic/wellness-center/disability" target="blank">Disability and Learning Resource Center</a>

+## Study Sessions/Tutor hours

+Based on class availability, I plan to be available once a week for a couple hours to help reinforce in-class concepts.
+I will not be providing homework answers in these sessions.
+Please attempt the homework before attending these sessions.
+Students are encouraged to work together on homework assignments.

+## Course Schedule
+(subject to change based on incoming skills and experience)

+#### Session 01 (01.28.2020) - Introduction
+* Introduction to Computer Vision / Machine Learning
+* “What is computer vision?”
+* “What is machine learning?”
+* Introduction to Artists Using Computer Vision / Machine Learning
+* Setting up our tools
+* Creative Coding crash course: HTML/CSS/P5.js
+* Pixel and webcam basics

+#### Session 02 (02.04.2020) - Computer Vision/Creative Code Basics
+* Brightness Threshold Tracking
+* Color Detection
+* Brightest point
+* Frame difference

+#### Session 03 (02.11.2020) - Computer Vision/Creative Code Basics II
+* RGB+D
+* Optical Flow

+#### Session 04 (02.18.2020) - Graphics/3D basics/physics
+* Particle physics
+* Box 2D
+* Intro to three.js

+#### Session 05 (02.25.2020) - Intro to machine learning
+* RunwayML
+* Teachable Machine
+* Create a neural network from scratch

+#### Session 06 (03.03.2020) - Dimension Reduction and Visualization
+* PCA (principle component analysis)
+* tSNE
+* data sourcing techniques
+* intro to web scraping and scripting

+#### Session 07 (03.10.2020) - Recognition
+* Face Recognition
+* Object recognition
+* Pose/gesture recognition

+#### Session 08 (03.17.2020) - Image synthesis I
+* Style Transfer
+* GANs (BiGAN, StyleGAN)

+#### Session 09 (03.24.2020) - Image synthesis II
+* pix2pix
+* Final project proposal assigned

+#### Session 10 (03.31.2020) - NO CLASS - CRITIQUE WEEK
+* Final project proposal due online

+#### Session 11 (04.07.2020) - Open studio
+* Misc workshops
+* Work on final projects

+#### Session 12 (04.14.2020) - Open studio
+* Misc workshops
+* Work on final projects

+#### Session 13 (04.21.2020) - Open studio
+* Misc workshops
+* Work on final projects

+#### Session 14 (04.28.2020) - Critique day
+* Final Critiques

+#### Session 15 (05.05.2020) - Documentation day
+* Exhibition install?

+## Prerequisites
+Knowledge of basic coding tools is strongly encouraged, but not required for this course.
 This includes the following:
-Familiarity with the Command Line
-Navigate the file system using cd Change directory using cd ../../../my_folder relative paths names cd /Users/me/Desktop absolute path names ..
-Specify the parent directory .
-Specify the current directory pwd Output the current working directory
-Modify the file system using
-mkdir new_directory Make a new directory rmdir old_directory Remove an old directory rm -rf old_directory Recursively and forcefully remove an old directory (be careful!) mv old_name.txt new_name.txt Rename files mv old_name.txt ../../ Move files
-Connect to remote machines using ssh Creating and managing SSH keys.
-Logging on to a remote machine via SSH.
-Resources:
-Learn the Linux Command Line: The Basics Learn the Command Line Learn Enough
-Familiarity with Git / Github
-Track work using git from the command line, or a GUI. git add your_file.txt Stage a file to commit git commit -m "Your commit message."
-Commit all changes with a message. git push Push all changes to the default remote branch on github.com git pull Retrieve all changes from a default remote branch on github.com git mv ..., git rm ... to move and remove files and make sure git knows about it Modify existing work on github by Forking.

- Forking and
-Copy a repository from github (e.g. your fork) to your working machine using git clone. git clone https://github.com/openframeworks/openFrameworks.git to clone a repository to your working machine Resolve merge conflicts when collaborating with others.
-Know how to resolve merge conflicts by fixing them, adding, pushing, etc. Control what is automatically published using .gitignore files.
-Understand basic .gitignore syntax
-Create a new repository and publish your work online.
-Resources:
-Github for Poets
-Up and Running with Git and GitHub Git Essential Training Markdown
-Write documents using markdown syntax.
-Resources:
-Mastering Markdown
-Up and Running with Markdown Markdown Cheatsheet Familiarity with Basic Code Concepts
-What is code?
-What is an application?
-What is a variable?
-What are arrays?
-What are control flow statements?
-What is an if / else statement?
-What is a for loop?
-What are the parts of a function?
-What are return values?
-What are function parameters?
-What do functions do?
-What does a main function do?
-What is a class?
-What are the parts of a class?
-What is a member variable?
-What is a member function or method?
-What is an instance of a class?
-What is recursion?
-Resources:
-Up and Running with C++
-Data Representation
-How is binary data saved on a computer?
-How are decimal (base 10) numbers represented in binary?
-How is text represented with numbers?
-How are images represented as numbers?
-What is a “compressed” file?
-What is the difference between lossless and lossy compression?
-How do you pronounce gif?
-Resources:
-Counting in Binary
-Familiarity with openFrameworks and C++
-Compiling
-How do you generate a project files with the Project Generator?
-How do you compile a program with an IDE like Xcode?

-Program Structure
-What are the parts of a typical openFrameworks application?
-What is the setup() function and how is it used?
-What is the update() function and how is it used?
-What is the draw() function and how is it used?
-What is the keyPressed(int key) function and how is it used?
-What is an addon and how do you add them to your project?
-Resources:
-ofBook: Animation
-Objects
-What is an ofPixels object for?
-What is an ofTexture object for?
-What is an ofImage object for?
-How do you load am image from a file?
-How do you play a movie with ofVideoPlayer?
-How do you grab live video using ofVideoGrabber?
-How do you modify the pixels from an ofVideoPlayer or ofVideoGrabber?
-How do you display an image?
-Resources:
-openFrameworks Learning
-C/C++
-What is a pointer and why might it be used?
-What is a reference and why might it be used?
-What are smart pointers and why might they be used?
-What is a std::unique_ptr<>?
-What is a std::shared_ptr<>?
-Resources:
-C++ Basics
-C++ Essential Training
-Intro to Computer Vision The course page for ARTTECH-3039, Intro to Computer Vision.
+### Familiarity with the Command Line
+* Navigate the file system using
+    * `cd` Change directory
+        * using `cd ../../../my_folder` relative paths names
+        * `cd /Users/me/Desktop` absolute path names
+    * `..` Specify the parent directory
+    * `.` Specify the current directory
+    * `pwd` Output the current working directory
+* Modify the file system using
+    * `mkdir new_directory` Make a new directory
+    * `rmdir old_directory` Remove an old directory
+    * `rm -rf old_directory` Recursively and forcefully remove an old directory (be careful!)
+    * `mv old_name.txt new_name.txt` Rename files
+    * `mv old_name.txt ../../` Move files
+* Resources:
+    * <a href="https://www.learnenough.com/command-line-tutorial/basicsLearn" target="blank">Learn Enough Command Line</a>

+### Familiarity with Git / Github
+* Resources:
+    * <a href="https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV" target="blank">GitHub for Poets</a>
+    * <a href="https://www.lynda.com/Git-tutorials/Up-Running-Git-GitHub/409275-2.html" target="blank">Up and Running with Git and GitHub Git Essential Training</a>